marychellecarreon/Automated-Testing-Docs/readme.md

 ## Preferred for automation testing are the following:
 ## [WebdriverIO](http://webdriver.io/)
  - Slant community recommends this one (1st rank while Nightwatch ranked 6th)
+ - Write Selenium tests in JS with the use of WebDriver protocol API.

 | PROS          |          CONS |